fladd/fmri_design/README.md

 ## TODO
 ```
-[ ] - Convert output of optseq2 to .prt/.sdm
+[ ] - Convert output of optseq2 to .prt/.sdm?
 [ ] - Create regressors plots of .sdm
 [ ] - Create contrast plits of .sdm
 [ ] - Evaluate .sdm in terms of regressor correlation
 [ ] - Evaluate .sdm in terms of detection power (main effects and contrasts)
 [ ] - Evaluate .sdm in terms of efficiency (i.e. HRF estimation)
+[ ] - Iteratively create many designs and find/keep optimal ones (see AFNI @stim_analyze)
 ```